 Pollution prevention approaches can be applied to all potential and actual pollution-generating activities, including those found in the energy, agriculture, federal, consumer, and industrial sectors.
 Prevention practices are essential for preserving wetlands, groundwater sources, and other critical ecosystems – areas in which we especially want to stop pollution before it begins.

 There are two ways of pollution prevention – one is waste reduction at the source which may call in-process recycling and the second is Technology improvement which imposes changes in the production process/design that reduce output waste.

 It is an element of an organization’s activities or products or services that can interact with the environment causing an Impact on it or any change to the environment, whether adverse or beneficial, wholly or partially resulting from an organization’s environmental aspects.

 Need for Environmental Management System to prevent pollution

 ISO 14001 standard is an Environment Management System that provides organizations with a framework to protect the environment and respond to changing environmental conditions in balance with social and economic needs.

-Compliance to the EMS standard requirements can help an organization for contributing sustainable development through preventing environmental impacts, assisting to fulfill the compliance obligations, minimizing or controlling the potential adverse effects of environmental conditions on the organization, controlling the product or services considering life cycle perspective to prevent environmental impact from being shifted to life cycle stage.
+Compliance to the EMS standard requirements can help an organization for contributing to sustainable development by preventing environmental impacts, assisting to fulfill the compliance obligations, minimizing or controlling the potential adverse effects of environmental conditions on the organization, controlling the product or services considering the life cycle perspective to prevent environmental impact from being shifted to life cycle stage.
 It assures interested parties that an effective environmental management system is in place

 Technologies and environmental performance goals, yet both can conform to the requirements of this EMS Standard